 Beta Alpha Psi is the premier international honors organization for Accounting, Finance, and Information Systems majors.
 Beta Alpha Psi was founded in 1919 and by the year 2009 there were more than 230 chapters on college and university campuses with over 200,000 members initiated since the organization's formation.

-The Financial Investment Club is a student organization that offers participants out of class learning experiences in a team based environment through activities such as virtual stock challenge, professional speakers, externship events, and seminars.
+The Financial Management Association is a student organization that offers participants out of class learning experiences in a team based environment through activities such as virtual stock challenge, professional speakers, externship events, conferences, and seminars.
 In its meetings, members discuss current financial events that apply financial and business knowledge acquired in their classes to real world situations.
-The Club also provides students alumni networking opportunities and training events.
-The goals of the Club are to increase students’ financial literacy and understanding of the financial markets, and to build a better community through community service.
+The Association also provides students alumni networking opportunities and training events.
+The goals of the Association are to increase students’ financial literacy and understanding of the financial markets, and to build and shape our members into confident and versatile leaders.

-The Information Technology Management (ITM) Club is a student organization that promotes the study and utilization of information systems and technology through programs of professional development, social networking, and community development.
-The ITM Club is a founding student chapter of The Association for Information Systems (AIS) and works in conjunction with AIS throughout the academic year.
-The ITM Club is an energized and enthusiastic organization housed within the College of Business where the members define the goals of the organization.
+The Information Systems Management (ISM) Association is a student organization that promotes the study and utilization of information systems and technology through programs of professional development, social networking, and community development.
+The ISM association is a founding student chapter of The Association for Information Systems (AIS) and works in conjunction with AIS throughout the academic year.
+The ISM association is an energized and enthusiastic organization housed within the College of Business where the members define the goals of the organization.
 Past activities have included tours of Google and Menlo Innovations in Ann Arbor, bowling fundraisers, and Cram Days in support of the organizational goals of career and networking opportunities.

 The Management and Human Resources Association (MHRA) is a student organization that fosters student interest in the fields of Management and Human Resources by providing students with exposure to career-oriented experiences and opportunities through student networking, leadership roles, programs, and services.
 The focus of this interaction is to assist students in developing skills and leadership, specifically geared toward Management and Human Resources.
 MHRA is open to all majors.